Ouranosinc/figanos/docs/usage.rst

 Logo Management
 ~~~~~~~~~~~~~~~
 Figanos stores logos for convenience so that they can be called by name when creating figures.
 On installation, the `default` logo will be set to the `figanos_logo.png` file.
+Files are saved in the user's home configuration folder (`XDG_CONFIG_HOME` on Linux), in the `figanos/logos` folder.

 For users who are permitted to use the Ouranos logos, they can be installed with the following command.
 You only need to run this once when setting up a new environment with figanos.